alpha-canada-ca/lisibilite-web-readability/README.md

 The script also gives a list of the 15 most frequent words (excluding stop words).
 This could be useful for SEO purposes.

-## How to use the script
-- Install Python 3, and all needed libraries:
-  - Flask
-  - bs4 (BeautifulSoup)
-  - readability
-  - requests
-  - nltk
-- Run read_score.py in a Python intepreter - it launched a local server
-- Go to http://localhost:5000/read_score, and pass 2 parameters:
-  - the language of the page
-  - the URL of the page

-For example, if you go http://localhost:5000/read_score?lang=en&url=https://www.canada.ca/en/services/benefits.html, you'll get the readability score and most frequent words for the Benefits theme page.

 *******

 # Score de lisibilité Web